Skip to main content

 3

-If an order is only partially filled in a cycle, the unfilled portion remains in the queue for the next matching cycle.
+If an order is only partially filled in a cycle, the unfilled portion remains in its queue for the next matching cycle.

 Order priority